Emurgo/cardano-serialization-lib/doc/getting-started/metadata.md

 Downsides:
 * Requires additional set-up

-For static or relatively static types this is probably the best choice, especially if you care about structural validation or need the binary types or more complex keys that JSON doesn't allow.
+For static or relatively static types this is probably the best choice, especially if you care about structural validation or need the binary types or more complex keys.

 As we saw in the other examples, most reasonable structures can be encoded using the standard metadata CDDL as it is almost a superset of JSON outside of true/false/null.
 Not only this, but if we represent a struct using an array in CDDL such as:
 ```